failmap/server/README.md

-This repository contains server provisioning for the Faalkaart project.
+This repository contains server provisioning for the Failmap project.
+This Readme focusses on local development and testing of the Failmap project.
+For information about running Failmap in production refer to: `HOSTED.md`.

 # Quickstart/local testing/development

 For local testing/development a Vagrant setup is provided with this repsitory.
-This allows to run a local instance of the entire Faalkaart environment in a virtual machine.
+This allows to run a local instance of the entire Failmap environment in a virtual machine.

 ## Requirements